Date: 10 June 2018. Proper

 escape.
 That is never a good thing.

-Now don't forget
+Now please do not forget

 that if you need to buy parts please be sure to use my